Izaak Walton (1593-1683), The Compleat Angler

 The exciting world of steeplechase comes alive at the National Sporting Library and Museum in the form of paintings, prints, and books.
 The Library holds an extensive collection of steeplechase literature, annuals, scrapbooks, and periodicals covering the extensive history of American and British steeplechasing from the 19th through present day ‘chases.

 Insights for the pursuit of Thoroughbred racing, a game full of mystery and excitement, are found at the National Sporting Library and Museum’s collections of art and literature.
 The Library holds historical and contemporary books, periodicals, and stud books from all over the world dating from the 18th century forward; complemented with paintings, sculpture, and prints by the best of sporting artists.

 A Research Center For Horse and Field Sports

-The National Sporting Library & Museum, located in beautiful, historic Middleburg, Virginia, is dedicated to preserving, sharing and promoting the literature, art and culture of equestrian, angling and field sports.
-Founded in 1954, the institution has over 24,000-books dating from the 16th-21st centuries.
+The National Sporting Library & Museum, located in beautiful, historic Middleburg, Virginia, is dedicated to preserving, promoting and sharing the literature, art and culture of equestrian, angling and field sports.
+Founded in 1954, the institution has over 26,000-books dating from the 16th-21st centuries.
 The John H. Daniels Fellowship program supports the research of visiting scholars.
-The Museum, a newly renovated and expanded historic building on the Library campus, houses exhibits of American and European fine animal and sporting art.
+The Museum, a newly renovated and expanded historic building on the Library campus, houses exhibits of American and European animal and sporting fine art.
 Information is shared through exhibitions, lectures, seminars, publications and special events.
 The NSLM is open to researchers and the general public.

 Museum Hours: Wednesday-Saturday 10 a.m. to 4 p.m. and Sunday noon to 4 p.m.